All About Hospice

 How does hospice work?

 Hospice care is provided by a team, which includes physicians, nurse practitioners, physician assistants, nurses, social workers, counselors, chaplains, case managers, and trained volunteers.
 The care they provide focuses on the needs of the patient and their family.
-The patient's oncology team can refer a patient to hospice care, which can occur in a patient's home or at an inpatient facility.
+The patient's healthcare provider can refer a patient to hospice care.
+Hospice care is provided at home, a nursing home or at an inpatient hospice.

-Hospice is appropriate at any time when the goals of care have changed from curative therapy to palliation (relief) of symptoms.
+A referral to hospice makes sense when the goals of care have changed from curative therapy to palliation (relief) of symptoms.
 The decision to start hospice is a very personal one and should be discussed with your healthcare team, family, and friends.
-Ideally, the concept of hospice should be presented while the patient is able to express their own opinions and wishes, though this is not always the case.
 The patient, the family, or the physician can request hospice information, or a referral visit from the hospice team at any time.
 Patients should understand that embracing hospice does not mean that you, the doctor, or your oncology team have "given up.”
 Your physician still has an active role in the hospice process and in ensuring your comfort and quality of life.

 Hospice is typically for patients who have a limited life expectancy – most insurers require a healthcare provider to state that the patient's life expectancy is six months or less.
 However, if the patient lives for more than 6 months, they will not be "kicked out" of hospice.
-At that time, their healthcare team can discuss if hospice is still appropriate for them and, if so, again state that the patient has a six-month life expectancy.
+At that time, their healthcare team can discuss if hospice is still the right level of care for them and, if so, again state that the patient has a six-month life expectancy.

 What is the cost of hospice?